 If sulfate is not available or the baseline excursions from viscosity changes in the UV detector are unsatisfactory, initial operation with phosphate gradients has been shown to be a good alternative.
 If the protein is sensitive to sulfate, use of 1.2 M potassium citrate is recommended, but then use 280 nm for UV detection.
 Alternatively, fluorescence detection (280ex, 330em ) will avoid all baseline changes from impurities or refractive index effects on the UV detector.

-Application of the sample should be in the smallest practical volume (< 100µl for analytical columns) and in the most concentrated salt solution as possible without precipitating the proteins outside of the column.
-Make up a 0.1 M K-PO4 solution to dissolve the sample and dilute it with the strong salt solution to the desired concentration for injection (minimum 25% sample v/v) to promote retention to the head of the column.
-The capacity of the packing is high (400 mg/gm for batch adsorption) and an analytical column should be able to handle 1-5 mg of protein in a high resolution separation of moderate complexity.
+Application of the sample should be in the smallest practical volume (< 5% ) and in the most concentrated salt solution as possible without precipitating the proteins outside of the column.
+Make up a 0.1 M buffer/salt solution to dissolve the sample and dilute it with the strong salt solution to the desired concentration for injection (minimum 25% sample v/v) to promote retention to the head of the column.
+The capacity of the packing is high (400 mg/gm for batch adsorption) and a column should be able to handle 1-5 mg of protein in a high resolution separation of moderate complexity.

 In the "unusual" circumstance where a perfect separation is not obtained on the first injection: